FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Abstract

 \section{Abstract}

-Many methods formulate the Meta-learning problem as a bi-level optimization in which the task-specific and the meta-parameters are updated in the inner and outer loops of optimization, respectively.
+Meta-learning problem is usually formulated as a bi-level optimization in which the task-specific and the meta-parameters are updated in the inner and outer loops of optimization, respectively.
 However, performing the optimization in the Riemannian space, where the parameters and meta-parameters are located on Riemannian manifolds is computationally intensive.
-Unlike the Euclidean methods, backpropagation needs computing the second-order derivatives that include backward computations through the Riemannian operators such as retraction and orthogonal projection.
-In this paper, we introduce a Hessian-free approach that uses a first-order approximation of derivatives.
+Unlike the Euclidean methods, the Riemannian backpropagation needs computing the second-order derivatives that include backward computations through the Riemannian operators such as retraction and orthogonal projection.
+This paper introduces a Hessian-free approach that uses a first-order approximation of derivatives on the Stiefel manifold.
+Our method significantly reduces the computational load and memory footprint.
+We show how using a Stiefel fully-connected layer that enforces orthogonality constraint on the parameters of the last classification layer as the head of the backbone network, strengthens the representation reuse of the gradient-based meta-learning methods.
+Our experimental results across various few-shot learning datasets, demonstrate the superiority of our proposed method compared to the state-of-the-art methods, especially MAML, its Euclidean counterpart.